AstarNetwork/astar-docs/docs/use/troubleshooting.md

 4. If you have other extensions installed, please revoke access of those extensions.

 ## Getting Errors Or Unable To Execute Certain Functions;
-Some of you may be unable to execute certain funtions.
+Some of you may be unable to execute certain functions.
 Please try these steps.
 1. Update metadata (if required).
 2. Clear cache, restart browser and connect wallet to the portal again.
 3. On the top right corner, switch to a different endpoint.